nickythelion/ciris/README.md

 c.hue_shift(30)
 print(c.as_hsv()) # (290, 90, 90)
 ```
 You can also pass a negative integer into the method to shift the hue counterclockwise.
-For example, the code below shifts the color's hue by 60 degress counterclockwise:
+For example, the code below shifts the color's hue by 60 degrees counterclockwise:
 ```python
 from iris import Color